HiBorn4/HR_Agent/README.md

-# ⚡ NexusIQ — Conversational Business Intelligence Platform
+# ⚡ HR_Agent — Conversational Business Intelligence Platform

 > **Ask questions in plain English.
 Get SQL-powered answers, interactive charts, and AI-generated insights — instantly.**

-NexusIQ is a full-stack, production-grade AI analytics platform that lets enterprise users query BigQuery data warehouses through natural language.
+HR_Agent is a full-stack, production-grade AI analytics platform that lets enterprise users query BigQuery data warehouses through natural language.
 It combines **Google Gemini 2.5 Pro**, a **multi-agent ADK architecture**, dynamic prompt engineering, and an auto-visualization engine into a single conversational interface.

 Originally built for enterprise HR analytics, the architecture is fully modular and adapts to any BigQuery-connected domain (Finance, Supply Chain, Operations, etc.).